intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 #### 4.2.1.3 Static quantization (INT8):

 We use the SmoothQuant algorithm to get good accuracy of static quantization, which is a popular method for LLM models.
 Besides, by default, we enable quantization mixed fp32 inference (non-quantized OPs run with fp32 dtype).
-To get better performance, please add "--quant-with-amp" to enable quantization with [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) inference (non-quantized OPs run with bf16 dtype, which may affect the accuracy).
+To get better performance, you may add "--quant-with-amp" to enable quantization with [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) inference (non-quantized OPs run with bf16 dtype).
+Please note that static quantization with AMP is still experimental and it may lead to accuracy drop and other issues.

 - Command:
 ```bash